 The settlement of Kumartuli, meaning "potter locality" (Kumar = potter.
 Tuli = locality), is over 300 years old.
 It was formed by a bunch of potters who came to the area in search of a better livelihood.
 Nowadays, around 150 families live there, earning a living by sculpting idols for the various festivals.

 In the lead up to Durga Puja, thousands of artisans (many who are hired from other areas) toil diligently in about 550 workshops to complete the statues of Durga and her four children (Ganesh, Lakshmi, Kartikeya, and Saraswati) in time for the festival.
 What's pleasing to note is that the idols are made out of environmentally friendly materials such as bamboo and clay.
 This differs from the idols of Lord Ganesh, which are predominantly made out of Plaster of Paris for the Ganesh Chaturthi festival, particularly in Mumbai.

 Authentic classic idols are decorated with daaker saaj, a type of silver foil.
 These days, many idols are given a contemporary look though.
-They're crafted by lesser known artisans, who are experimental in nature.
-However, there are a few renowned names that make traditional idols that inspire deep devotion.
-One such person is Ramesh Chandra Pal, who works out of his studio at Raja Nabakrishna Street.
-There's always a rush to see his idols during Durga Puja.
+They're crafted by lesser-known artisans, who are experimental in nature.
+However, there are a few renowned names associated with traditional idols that inspire deep devotion.
+One such person was the late Ramesh Chandra Pal.
+His sons have taken over his work at Shilpa Kendra, the studio he established at 1 Kumartuli Street.
 The oldest idol maker, Samir Pal, is almost 75 and quite famous too.

 One thing to keep in mind though, is that the area can be a bit dirty and unkempt -- but don't let it put you off it!
 In fact, Kumartuli has become such a popular place for photography and photo walks these days, you're likely to encounter many other sightseers.
 You may also be required to purchase an entry ticket for a nominal fee.
 This helps support the artists.

 Where is Kumartuli?

 North Kolkata, between Sovabazaar and the Hooghly River.
 The main location is Banamali Sarkar Street.

 How to Get There